China attacks foreign clothing, shoe brands over Xinjiang

 On Monday, the 27-nation European Union, the United States, Britain and Canada jointly announced travel and financial sanctions on four senior Chinese officials blamed for abuses in Xinjiang.

-Beijing retaliated by saying it would impose unspecified penalties against European legislators and a German researchers who has publicized information about the detention camps.
+Beijing retaliated by saying it would impose unspecified penalties against European legislators and a German researcher who has publicized information about the detention camps.

 H&M’s statement last March cited a decision by the Better Cotton Initiative, an industry group that promotes environmental and labor standards, to stop licensing Xinjiang cotton because it was “increasingly difficult” to trace how it was produced.
 In September, H&M announced it would stop working with a Chinese manufacturer that was accused of using forced labor in a unit unrelated to the Swedish brand.

-In January, Washington imposed a ban in January on cotton from Xinjiang, a major supplier to clothing producers for Western markets.
+In January, Washington imposed a ban on imports of cotton from Xinjiang, a major supplier to clothing producers for Western markets.

-China’s official outrage has so far focused on Europe, possibly because relations with the EU were relatively amicable amid rancor with Washington over trade disputes and accusations of spying and technology theft.
+China’s official outrage has focused on Europe, possibly because relations with the EU were relatively amicable amid rancor with Washington over trade disputes and accusations of Chinese spying and technology theft.

 Official criticism of H&M reflected that tone of grievance at being hurt by a friend.